Elmwood Tower

 High-rise apartment complex in Omaha, Nebraska, U.S.

 The Elmwood Tower (formerly known as the Masonic Manor) is a high-rise residential building located in Midtown Omaha, Nebraska, United States.
-Completed in 1964, the 320 ft, 23 story building, is currently the fourth tallest building in Omaha.
+Completed in 1964, the 320 ft, 23 story building, is currently the fifth-tallest building in Omaha.
 When construction began in 1961, the Federal Housing Administration (FHA) granted the largest mortgage to the Midwest in their history to the project, totaling $4.9 million USD.
 The building was originally constructed to house members of the Masons and their families.
 Today, it provides residential living for people aged 55 and older.

 Description

 Elmwood Tower is a 320 ft tall skyscraper located at 801 South 52nd Street in midtown Omaha, Nebraska that functions as an independent living apartment complex.
 The Elmwood Tower, formerly known as the Masonic Manor, was closely tied to the Freemason group who built and managed the property through the Masonic Manor Apartment Hotel corporation.
 Originally, the building had 320 units, 240 bedroom apartments and 80 efficiency units, but following renovations and room combinations, there are now 219 units.
 There are an additional 4 bedrooms designated for visitors, and each room is fire-proofed and sound proofed.
 While not a condo, residents purchase leases that they can later sell; the original cost for a room was $3,500 to $4,500, along with a monthly fee.
 As of 2014, units cost between $50,000 and $70,000.
 The building includes a parking garage, 4 elevators, a library, dining space, and a 4 acre garden.

 There are a total of 23 floors and the building follows a modernist style of architecture.
 The Elmwood Tower stands on a hill 210 ft above the Missouri River.
 By elevation, this places the Elmwood Tower as the second tallest building in Omaha at 1233 ft.

 While commonly believed to be 320 ft, the exact height of the building has been subject to misreporting.
 When the building was first constructed, the Omaha World-Herald reported that the building was 242 ft.
 Estimates by Emporis.com formerly listed the main roof height at 234 ft and an architectural height of 256 ft.
 The Lincoln Journal Star previously proposed that the total number of 320 units was mistaken for the total height.
 Assuming the 320 ft estimate is correct, this would have briefly made the Elmwood Tower the tallest building in Omaha until the WoodmanLife Tower was built in 1969.
 This also places the Elmwood Tower as the 3rd tallest building in Omaha.